Skip to Content Skip to navigation

 This policy is applicable to all staff, contractors and volunteers working within NHS Fife.

-In accordance with the GP/I5 Information Security Policy, it is the responsibility of all staff to ensure that computer systems and the data which they access using them, are safe and secure.
+3.1.1 In accordance with the GP/I5 Information Security Policy, it is the responsibility of all staff to ensure that internet enabled systems and the data which they access using them, are safe and secure.
+Staff members should ensure the undertake mandatory Information Governance training as required.

-If a user unintentionally downloads files which affect the operation of the PC, the user must notify the Digital and Information Service Desk immediately.
+3.1.2 If a user downloads files which affect the operation of the PC or mobile device, the user must notify the Digital and Information Service Desk immediately.

-NHS Fife reserves the right, consistent with UK law, to monitor all Internet access, including but not limited to e-mail and the World Wide Web.
-No member of staff should consider information sent/received through the Internet as his/her private information.
-The Digital and Information Department will produce reports where necessary or upon a line manager’s request on a users’ access to and usage of the Internet.
+3.3.1 NHS Fife reserves the right, consistent with UK laws including Data Protection Act 2018/UK GDPR, to conduct Lawful business monitoring of IT systems.
+It is essential for maintaining the confidentiality, integrity and availability of NHS Fife’s digital infrastructure.
+No member of staff should consider information sent/received through the Internet as their private information.
+The Digital and Information Department will produce reports where necessary, or upon a line manager’s request on a user’s access to and usage of the Internet.

+4.1.1 Upon account enablement, users will have Internet access by default.
 Access to the Internet will normally be through NHS Fife’s network and firewall to the secure gateway provided by SWAN (Scottish Wide Area Network).
 A filtering server is in place which restricts and logs all internet activities.
+NHS Fife regular monitors Internet traffic for vulnerabilities, threats and content blocking is in place for many websites.
+Where a site is blocked, a user will be presented with a Digital & Information notice in place of access.

 4.2 Use Restrictions and Limitations, Personal Use